YasAsgari/Mosaic-benchmark/mosaic_benchmark/Docs/docs/tutorial.md

 # Quick Start

-`Mosaic-Benchmark` is a python library that allows to create modular linkstreams which can be used in format.
+`mosaic-benchmark` is a python library that allows to create modular linkstreams which can be used in format.

 ## Tutorial

-Creating modular linkstreams using `Mosaic-Benchmark` is easy as this:
+Creating modular linkstreams using `mosaic-benchmark` is easy as this:

 ``` python
 from mosaic_benchmark import ModularLinkStream